 Create and use Dataflows (Gen2) in Microsoft Fabric

 Make sure you enter a new unique connection name.
-Don't just accept the default (the URL) otherwise you will get a "Connection name already exists" error.
+Don't just accept the default (the URL) otherwise you will get a "Connection name already exists" or "Name is too long" error.

 You will need to remove the default destination (bottom right-hand corner of the screen) before you can add a custom one.